AlexanderZaytsev/active_model_pusher/README.md

 ```
 The gem will recognize that the record was just created and will set the event to `:created`

-If you have custom actions in your controller, like `publish`, then you should specify the event manually:
+If you have custom actions in your controller - like `publish` - then you should specify the event manually:
 ```ruby
 def publish
   @post = Post.find(1).publish!